Doylestown Car Accident Lawyers

 How Pennsylvania Law Affects Your Doylestown Car Accident Claim

-Pennsylvania operates under a choice no-fault insurance system that affects how car accident claims are handled in Doylestown and throughout the state.
+Pennsylvania operates under a choice no-fault insurance system, affecting how car accident claims are handled in Doylestown and throughout the state.
 When you purchase auto insurance, you must choose between limited tort and full tort coverage, and this decision significantly impacts your ability to pursue compensation for pain and suffering after an accident.
 Limited tort coverage restricts your right to sue for non-economic damages unless you suffer serious injuries, while full tort coverage preserves your right to seek complete compensation for all damages.

 Pennsylvania’s comparative negligence law allows you to recover damages even if you bear partial responsibility for the accident, though your compensation will be reduced by your percentage of fault.
 For example, if you are found to be 20% at fault for an accident and your total damages amount to $100,000, you can still recover $80,000 from the other driver.
 However, if you are found to be 51% or more at fault, you cannot recover any damages from the other parties involved in the accident.